-Satanism is one of the most controversial religions in the world today, in whatever expression it takes.
+Satanism is one of the most controversial belief systems in the world today, in whatever expression it takes.
 Satan, who not all satanic groups acknowledge or recognize, is presented in the Hebrew and Christian Bible as the chief enemy of God and the most evil being in the universe.
 As a result, many people both fear, and are intrigued by, certain versions of this Satanism, especially expressions that incorporate things such as satanic worship and satanic symbols.

 The different approaches of Satanism